-The Principality of Transylvania was founded via the Treaty of Speyer concluded in 1570 between the Habsburg-ruled Kingdom of Hungary and the Eastern Hungarian Kingdom founded in opposition to the former realm as an Ottoman vassal state in 1529.
-According to the treaty, King János Zsigmond Szapolyai of the Eastern Hungarian Kingdom renounced his claim to the throne of the Kingdom of Hungary, adopting the title of Prince of Transylvania with control over the historical region of Transylvania as well as five adjacent counties [vármegye] known collectively as the Partium.
+The Principality of Transylvania was founded via the Treaty of Speyer concluded in 1570 between the Habsburg-ruled Kingdom of Hungary and the Eastern Hungarian Kingdom that had been established as an Ottoman vassal state in 1529.
+According to the treaty, King János Zsigmond Szapolyai of the Eastern Hungarian Kingdom renounced his claim to the throne of the Kingdom of Hungary and assumed the title of Prince of Transylvania.
+In this capacity János Zsigmond exercised control over the historical region of Transylvania as well as five adjacent counties [vármegye] known collectively as the Partium.

-The Habsburg sovereigns of the Kingdom of Hungary occasionally managed to gain dominion over the Principality of Transylvania, exercising direct control over the state over much of the four-year period from 1597-1601.
+The Habsburg sovereigns of the Kingdom of Hungary occasionally managed to gain dominion over the Principality of Transylvania, exercising direct control over the state for much of the four-year period from 1597 to 1601.

 State Structure and Political Authority

-Political authority in the principality was based on the office voivode [vajda]—the appointed governor of the king of Hungary in Transylvania since the early 1100s—and the legislative assemblies composed of the region’s nobility, which had convened primarily in the city of Torda since the 1200s.
+Political authority in the principality had been based on the office of voivode [vajda]—the appointed governor of the King of Hungary in Transylvania since the early 1100s—and the legislative assemblies composed of the region’s nobility, which had convened primarily in the city of Torda since the 1200s.

-The office of Prince of Transylvania emerged permanently from that of voivode in the person of István Báthory, who came to power in the principality in 1571 under the latter designation before adopting the title of prince after becoming the king of the Polish-Lithuanian Commonwealth in 1576.
+The office of Prince of Transylvania emerged permanently from that of voivode in the person of István Báthory, who came to power in the principality in 1571 as voivoide before adopting the title of prince after becoming the king of the Polish–Lithuanian Commonwealth in 1576.
 The capital of the Princes of Transylvania was located in Gyulafehérvár (Alba Iulia in Romanian and Weissenburg in German).

 The Transylvanian Diet elected the Princes of Transylvania subject to approval of the Ottoman Sultan.

-The Torda diet of 1438 adopted the Union Trium Nationum [Union of Three Nations] establishing the structure of power within Transylvania’s representative assembly throughout the region’s subsequent existence as a semi-independent principality.
-This union granted the right to political representation in the Torda diet to three national-social groups inhabiting Transylvania: the Hungarian nobility; the Székelys (a Hungarian-speaking ethnic group); and the Transylvania Saxons (Germans who had settled along the foothills of the southern Carpathians beginning in the mid-1100s).
-The agreement did not extend political representation to the Romanians of Transylvania, who composed at least the plurality of the region’s population though constituted only a very minor portion of the Transylvanian nobility.
+The Torda Diet of 1438 adopted the Union Trium Nationum [Union of Three Nations] establishing the structure of power within the representative assembly of the Principality of Transylvania.
+This union granted the right of political representation in the Torda Diet to three social-national groups inhabiting Transylvania: the Hungarian nobility; the Székelys (a Hungarian-speaking ethnic group); and the Transylvania Saxons (Germans who had settled along the foothills of the Southern Carpathians beginning in the mid-1100s).
+The agreement did not extend political representation to the Romanians of Transylvania, who composed at least the plurality of the region’s population, though constituted only a minor portion of the Transylvanian nobility.

 Freedom of Religion

-The Transylvanian diet issued the Edict of Torda in 1568—three years before the establishment of the Principality of Transylvania, while the region was still formally part of the Eastern Hungarian Kingdom—proclaiming the freedom of religious exercise for Catholics, Lutherans, Calvinists (belonging to the Reformed Church) and Unitarians of the realm.
-Similarly to the Union Trium Nationum, the Edict of Torda did not grant such freedom to the Eastern Orthodox Church to which nearly all of the Romanians belonged.
-This edict remained in effect throughout the existence of the Principality of Transylvania, making it one of the few states in Europe during the era of post-Reformation Protestant-Catholic wars to offer official recognition to multiple religions.
+The Transylvanian Diet issued the Edict of Torda in 1568—three years before the establishment of the Principality of Transylvania, while the region was still formally part of the Eastern Hungarian Kingdom—proclaiming the freedom of religious exercise for Catholics, Lutherans, Calvinists (belonging to the Reformed Church) and Unitarians.
+Similarly to the Union Trium Nationum, the Edict of Torda did not grant such freedom to the Eastern Orthodox Church to which nearly all Romanians belonged.
+The Edict of Torda remained in effect throughout the existence of the Principality of Transylvania, making it one of the few states in Europe during the era of post-Reformation Protestant–Catholic wars to grant official recognition to multiple religions.

 Hungarian Princes Maneuver between Habsburg and Ottoman

-Princes from four Hungarian noble families ruled over the Principality of Transylvania for all but a few short intervals during the state’s 12-decade history: the Báthorys (Somlyó branch), the Rákóczis, the Bethlens and the Apafis.
-The Hungarian princes from these noble families became very adept at manipulating the strategic interests of the Habsburgs and the Ottomans in order to enhance their own power and independence.
+Princes from four Hungarian noble families ruled over the Principality of Transylvania for all but a few short intervals during the state’s 120-year existence: the Báthorys (Somlyó branch), the Rákóczis, the Bethlens and the Apafis.
+The Hungarian princes from these noble families became adept at manipulating the strategic interests of the Habsburgs and the Ottomans in order to enhance their own power and independence.

-Catholic Prince Zsigmond Báthory allied the Principality of Transylvania with the Holy Roman Empire and the Habsburg-controlled Kingdom of Hungary against the Ottoman Empire during the Long War (or Fifteen Years’ War) from 1591-1606 in order to diminish the authority of the Ottoman sultan over the state.
+Catholic Prince Zsigmond Báthory allied the Principality of Transylvania with the Holy Roman Empire and the Habsburg-controlled Kingdom of Hungary against the Ottoman Empire during the Long War (or Fifteen Years’ War) from 1591 to 1606 in order to diminish the authority of the Sultan over the state.

-Reformed princes Gábor Bethlen and György Rákóczi I allied the Principality of Transylvania with the Ottoman-supported coalition of Protestant states against the coalition of Catholic states, including the Habsburg Kingdom of Hungary, in the Thirty Years’ War from 1618-1648, in order to diminish the authority of the Habsburg emperor-king over the state.
+Reformed princes Gábor Bethlen and György Rákóczi I allied the Principality of Transylvania with the Ottoman-supported coalition of Protestant states against the coalition of Catholic states, including the Habsburg Kingdom of Hungary, in the Thirty Years’ War from 1618 to 1648 in order to diminish the authority of the Habsburg emperor-king over the state.